September 09, 2020

 Install Kubernetes on Raspberry Pi OS

-We’re going to use k3s, a lightweight Kubernetes distribution, to get the most of our hardware.
-This tutorial uses a Raspberry Pi 4 and the latest version of Raspberry Pi OS 32-bit (formerly known as Raspbian).
+We will use k3s, a lightweight Kubernetes distribution, to get the most out of our hardware.
+This tutorial uses a Raspberry Pi 4 and the latest Raspberry Pi 32-bit (formerly known as Raspbian).
+The 64-bit version is pretty much the same for this step-by-step.

 Flash the OS image on your SD Card and, if necessary, add Wi-Fi credentials so you can access it.